pybricks/pybricks.github.io/learn/making-programs/basic-blocks.md

   alt: Motor setup
   width: 100%
   caption: >
-    Setup blocks help your organize your code.
+    Setup blocks help you organize your code.
 This example also shows how you can rotate a single motor.
 You'll learn more about this block in later chapters.
   labels: